willshersystems/ansible-sshd/README.md

 (Except on AIX, where `sshd_manage_service` is default *false*, but `sshd_allow_reload` is default *true*)

+#### sshd_allow_restart

+Some changes, for example of the sysconfig and environment files require the full restart of the service.
+If set to *false*, a restart of sshd won't happen on these changes.
+This can help with troubleshooting.
+You'll need to manually restart sshd if you want to apply the changed configuration.
+Defaults to the same value as `sshd_manage_service`.

 #### sshd_install_service

 If set to *true*, the role will install service files for the ssh service.